Elsagate: Discovery of Elsagate videos (2017)

-In November 2017, several newspapers published articles about the YouTube channel Toy Freaks, which had been created five years earlier by a single father named Greg Chism.
-Toy Freaks had a total of 8.54 million subscribers and were among the top 100 most viewed channels before it shut down that month.
-The channel often featured Chism's daughters, and in most cases showed them scared or crying.
+In November 2017, several newspapers published articles about the YouTube channel Toy Freaks, which had been created five years earlier by the single father Greg Chism.
+Toy Freaks had a total of 8.54 million subscribers and was among the top 100 most viewed channels before it shut down that month.
+It often featured Chism's daughters, and in most cases showed them scared or crying.
 Several individuals, including the rapper B.o.B and commentary channel h3h3Productions, discussed Elsagate on social media during this time.

-On November 4, The New York Times published an article about the "startling" videos slipping past YouTube's filters and disturbing children, "either by mistake or because bad actors have found ways to fool the YouTube Kids' algorithms."
-On November 6, author James Bridle wrote on Medium about his worry about videos aimed at scaring, hurting, and exploiting children.
-He said these videos were common on YouTube, and noticed that many of these videos were confusing as obvious parodies and imitations interacted with algorithm-driven content creators, which led to content that mixed up popular tropes, characters, and keywords.
-He said this made videos with real people resemble automated content.
+On November 4, The New York Times published an article about the "startling" videos slipping past YouTube's filters and disturbing children "either by mistake or because bad actors have found ways to fool the YouTube Kids' algorithms".
+On November 6, author James Bridle wrote on Medium of their worry about videos aimed at scaring, hurting, and exploiting children.
+Bridle said these videos were common on YouTube, and noticed that many of these videos were confusing as obvious parodies and imitations interacted with algorithm-driven content creators, which led to content that mixed up popular tropes, characters, and keywords.
+They said this made videos with real people resemble automated content.
 On November 17, Internet commentator Philip DeFranco posted a video addressing the issue.

 The New York Times found that one of the channels featuring counterfeit cartoons, Super Zeus TV, was linked to a website called SuperKidsShop.com, registered in Ho Chi Minh City, Vietnam.
 A man working for SuperKidsShop.com confirmed that his partners were responsible for the videos, on which "a team of about 100 people" were producing.
 Subsequent requests for an interview went unanswered.